Error mitigation, optimization, and extrapolation on a trapped ion testbed: Introduction

-Because of this, there has been a great deal of recent work developing, studying, and applying error mitigation methods to NISQ devices \cite{Cai_2022}.
+Because of this, there has been a great deal of recent work developing, studying, and applying error mitigation methods to NISQ devices, as summarized in \cite{Cai_2022}.
 These techniques can improve the accuracy and precision of NISQ algorithms without requiring the large infrastructure needed for fault-tolerant quantum computing.
-In particular, zero-noise extrapolation stands as a method that does not require any qubit overhead, merely precise control of the hardware and access to a larger sampling budget.
-Previous studies have shown that this technique can improve the accuracy of expectation values using superconducting qubits \cite{Temme_2017_shortdepth, Kandala_2019_noisy, Kim_2023} and trapped ion qubits \cite{Shehab_2019, Foss-Feig_2022}.
+In particular, zero-noise extrapolation (ZNE) stands as a method that does not require any qubit overhead, merely requiring precise control of the hardware and increasing the number of expectation values that must be measured.
+ZNE can reduce the bias of an expectation value at the cost of measuring multiple expectation values, each in turn requiring a sufficient number of samples or circuit executions to build up enough statistics to reach the desired level of precision.
+Previous studies have shown that this technique can improve the accuracy of expectation values using superconducting qubits \cite{Temme_2017_shortdepth, Kandala_2019_noisy, Kim_2023b} and trapped ion qubits \cite{Shehab_2019, Foss-Feig_2022}.

+Here, we focus on the hurdles of practically executing zero-noise extrapolation on a trapped ion device.
+We study three different implementations of ZNE using known noise scaling methods: 1) Adjusting the duration and detuning of the entangling gates in our circuit while keeping the amplitude constant, 2) Adjusting the detuning and amplitude of the entangling gates while keeping the duration constant, and 3) Inserting entangling gate identity operations.

+As these noise scaling methods target the dominant sources of noise in a device, they can be used to improve gate performance through repeated calibration, wherein gate parameters are optimized to maximize gate fidelity or some other quality metric.
+This approach can greatly reduce the error in a device \cite{Gerster_2022} when quantum process tomography is possible, and we do calibrate our gates before experiments.
+In this work, we focus on using these methods to gauge the effectiveness of application-centric error mitigation, whereby a method's performance is evaluated based on its accuracy in solving a representative problem from a field of practical interest.
+This approach quantifies errors by their impact on the result of a specific computation, and attempts to improve results without directly addressing sources of error through improvements to gate fidelities.

+For current quantum devices, we cannot accurately model every source of noise, particularly when it comes to their effects on algorithms designed for specific applications.
+We study error mitigation techniques in this context, building on the Variational Quantum Eigensolver (VQE) algorithm \cite{peruzzo2014variational, mcclean2016theory} to solve the electronic structure problem for Helium Hydride.